 After service is attempted or completed, the affidavits of service are returned to the Circuit Clerk’s Office and placed in the corresponding case file.
 The Deputy’s affidavit discloses if the papers were served or not.
 To verify service call 847.377.4400 and please have your case number.

-A Deputy Sheriff will arrive at the scheduled date and time to enforce the order.
-It is the Plaintiff’s responsibility to be at the eviction site at the designated time with a minimum of three capable movers, and a locksmith to open doors and change locks.
+A Deputy Sheriff will meet the Plaintiff at the address and notify the Plaintiff where to place remaining belongings.
+Belongings taken out of the property must remain at the designated location for a minimum of twenty-four (24) hours..
+It is the Plaintiff’s responsibility to be at the eviction site at the designated time with a minimum of three capable movers, and be prepared to open doors and change locks.
 All items in the property will be removed while the Deputy is present.
-The items will be placed on the curb or other suitable location determined by the Deputy.
 It is the Plaintiff’s responsibility to provide tarps to cover items during inclement weather.
 All items must remain on the premises for 24 hours.
 After the 24-hour period passes, it is Plaintiff’s responsibility to dispose of the items according to the city/municipal ordinance of the eviction location.
 For personal property located outside the residence, it is the responsibility of the Plaintiff to inform the Deputy of the removal.

 Please contact the Lake County Sheriff’s Office, Civil Process at 847.377.4400 if you have questions.